 FIND(C4,B4); is defined as the value.

-Step 2: Press ENTER and Drag the Fill Handle to bring up the character status that declares specific character is present in the specific cells or not.
+Step 2: Press ENTER and Drag the Fill Handle to bring up the character status that shows if a specific character is present in the specific cells or not.

-4. Joining ISNUMBER and SEARCH Functions to Find Character in Excel String
+Method 4 – Joining ISNUMBER and SEARCH Functions to Find a Character in Excel String

-Similar to Method 3, a combination of ISNUMBER and SEARCH function can bring up the character status as TRUE or FALSE.
+A combination of using ISNUMBER and SEARCH functions can bring up the character status as TRUE or FALSE as well.

 Step 1: Paste the following formula in any blank cell (i.e., E4).